TheMilkies/Cate/readme.md

 ### Building with GNU Make
 To build with Make, run `make`. or if you want a smaller executable, run `make smol`
 ### Installing
-To install use `sudo cate install`, or `sudo make install` if you prefer installing with make.
+To install use `sudo cate install`, or `sudo make install` if you prefer installing with make, or `sudo cp ./out/cate /usr/bin/cate -f` if you don't have any of them installed.

 ## How to use Cate
 ### Command-line